🇺🇸 Federal Income Tax Calculator

 Benjamin Franklin once said: In this world nothing can be said to be certain, except death and taxes

 .
-The government of the USA subjects all residents and citizens to income taxes, including investments, overseas incomes, etc. Not reporting and paying taxes is tax evasion and a criminal offence.
+All United States residents and citizens are subjected to income taxes, including investments, overseas incomes, etc. Not reporting and paying taxes is tax evasion and a criminal offence.

-Federal income tax is calculated based on a progressive system, where those earning more pay a higher percentage of their income in taxes.
+Federal income tax is calculated progressively, where those earning more pay a higher percentage of their income in taxes.
 Some states also have a progressive system, while others have a single tax rate for all income levels.
-Additionally, eight states do not have an income tax, and one state (New Hampshire) does not have a wage income tax.
-Some counties, cities, and districts may also have a local income tax, but this is rare.
-To calculate income tax, you determine the taxable income by subtracting deductions and exemptions.
+In addition, eight states do not have an income tax, and one state (New Hampshire) does not have a wage income tax.
+Some counties, cities, and districts may also have a local income tax.

 The formula is: